Iain Banks: Writing career

 Banks published work under two names.
-His parents had meant to name him "Iain Menzies Banks", but his father mistakenly registered him as "Iain Banks".
+His parents had named him "Iain Menzies Banks", but his father mistakenly omitted the middle name when registering his son.
 Banks still used the middle name and submitted The Wasp Factory for publication as "Iain M. Banks".
 Banks's editor inquired about the possibility of omitting the 'M' as it appeared "too fussy" and the potential existed for confusion with Rosie M. Banks, a romantic novelist in the Jeeves novels by P. G. Wodehouse; Banks agreed to the omission.
-After three mainstream novels, Banks's publishers agreed to publish his first science fiction (SF) novel Consider Phlebas.
-To create a distinction between the mainstream and the SF, Banks suggested returning the 'M' to his name, which was then used in all of his science fiction works.
+After three mainstream novels, Banks's publishers agreed to publish his first science fiction novel Consider Phlebas.
+To create a distinction between the mainstream and the science fiction, Banks suggested returning the 'M' to his name, which was then used in all of his science fiction works.
+Banks was due to be a guest of honour at the 2014 World Science Fiction Convention, Loncon 3 but died the previous year.

 By his death in June 2013, Banks had published 26 novels.
-A 27th novel The Quarry was published posthumously.
+His final novel The Quarry appeared in June 2013, the month of his death published posthumously as his 27th novel.
 His final work, a poetry collection, appeared in February 2015.
 In an interview in January 2013, he also mentioned he had the plot idea for another novel in the Culture series, which would most likely have been his next book and was planned for publication in 2014.

-Banks wrote in various categories, but enjoyed science fiction most.
+Banks wrote in various categories, but had said that he enjoyed science fiction most.

-In September 2012 Banks became a Guest of Honour at the 2014 World Science Fiction Convention, Loncon 3.
+In February 2018, a project to publish Banks's unseen early drawings, maps and sketches from the Culture universe alongs with his writings and notes on the setting was underway.
+In 2021, the delayed single volume of The Culture: Notes and Drawings was cancelled and replaced with two separate volumes: a landscape artbook of The Culture: The Drawings and a companion volume containing notes, excerpts and new text from Ken MacLeod.
+The Culture: The Drawings was released on 7 November 2023, while the still-untitled companion volume was scheduled for late 2024.